harrisonBarnett/dotnetdocker/README.md

 - p = the port you'd like to map. the container will have its own port defaulted to :80, which you can map to whatever you want (in this case 8081) so that you can access the container from "the outside"
 - --name = lets you give your container a descriptive name

+### OKAY.
+WHEW.

+That wasn't so bad.
+Now you can manage your containers using Docker desktop or the CLI if you're feeling frisky.

 ### helpful links:
 msdn on containerizing .net apps: